-"No one is talking about the crisis of pretrial detention, this film needs to be made now" - Cliff Johnson (MacArthur Justice Center)
+"No one is talking about the crisis of pretrial detention, this film needs to be made now" - Cliff Johnson (MacArthur Justice Center, partner on THE DEAD ZONE)

 Director Emily Thomas

-Emily Thomas is a documentary filmmaker, cinematographer, and founder of Lemon Tree Productions.
+Director Emily Thomas is a documentary filmmaker, cinematographer, and founder of Lemon Tree Productions.
 Her work is rooted in intimately documenting the human experience to bring light to pressing social justice and environmental issues with nuance, visual evidence, emotion and hope.
-Her award-winning films have been featured on PBS, the New Yorker, Vimeo Staff Picks and screened at SF Film Fest, Big Sky, Hot Springs, and D.C.
-Environmental Film Fest.
-She recently directed LAST DAYS AT PARADISE HIGH which premiered with The New Yorker and aired on PBS and VOA.
-It was also selected to screen at SFFilm, Hot Docs and several other festivals.
-She recently produced THE GREAT THIRST: WILLIAM MULHOLLAND for PBS and directed Betty Kilby’s story for the docuseries, STORIES OF A GENERATION on Netflix.
-As a DP, she has worked on films for Peacock TV, VICE, The New Yorker, CBS, The Guardian, PBS, VOA, and Frontline.
-Prior to Lemon Tree she was a journalist reporting on crime, politics and breaking news for VICE and The Huffington Post, and was a human rights investigator at the Human Rights Center and Storyful.
+Her work has been supported by the Sundance Institute, the California Humanities, Saul Zaentz Innovation Fund and the Berkeley Film Foundation.
+Her award-winning films have been featured on PBS, the New Yorker, Vimeo Staff Picks and screened at SF Film Fest, Big Sky, Hot Springs, among others.
+She recently directed LAST DAYS AT PARADISE HIGH (The New Yorker), produced THE GREAT THIRST: WILLIAM MULHOLLAND (PBS) and directed the story of Betty Kilby, who led the desegregation of Virginia schools, for the docuseries, STORIES OF A GENERATION (Netflix).
+As a DP, she has worked on films for VICE, The New Yorker, CBS, The Guardian, PBS, Peacock TV, and Frontline.
+Previously, she was a journalist reporting on crime, politics and breaking news for VICE and The Huffington Post, and was a human rights investigator at the Human Rights Center and Storyful.
 She is a graduate of UC Berkeley’s Graduate School of Journalism and lives in Baltimore, MD.

 PROMOTE THIS PROJECT